aleSuglia/squadgym/README.md

  2. Design a possible *curriculum learning* strategy according to which the agent receives questions of increasing complexity while it plays the game;
  3. Design a *multi-modal* game: the agent should be able to answer question regarding textual data, images, songs or videos (like in the Italian game [Rischiatutto](http://www.rai.it/programmi/rischiatutto/)).

-The following project is a work-in-progress.
+The project is a work-in-progress.
 However, it can be really useful to share it with the community in order to obtain valuable feedback that can be leveraged so as to enhance and improve it.
 When the environment will be completed, it would be interesting to evaluate different kind of QA models, just like in the  official *SQuAD* challenge.

 ## Contributions